nik-rev/blog/content/blog/2024-04-17_obscure_semantic_html.md

   Bots such as Google crawler use HTML to understand the structure of a page.

 But there are some semantic HTML patterns that aren't as obvious.
-For instance, if you want to cite the original author when using `blockquote`.
+For instance, if you want to cite the original author when using the `<blockquote>` tag.

 ## Properly representing blockquotes with a caption